 You can attract visitors to your opt-in page by announcing the addition of WhatsApp Business as a channel and sharing a link on your home page, on your social media channels, or in your email newsletters.

 Customers give their consent by providing their phone number on the landing page.
-Then, to confirm successful opt-in, re-direct them to a ˝Thank You˝ page.
+Then, to confirm successful opt-in, redirect them to a ˝Thank You˝ page.

-It’s important to make sure that your landing page is responsive so that opt-ins can be collected on any device your customers use.
+Pro Tip: Make sure that your landing page is responsive so that opt-ins can be collected on any device your customers use.

 Whether you use your homepage or a custom landing page, remember to follow the WhatsApp brand guidelines and include the proper logotype in any visual communication.

 You can also automate your opt-in collection process over Voice IVR.
 The process is simple – using automated voice messaging, ask your customers to give consent by pressing a specific key on their dial pad.
-As opt-in confirmation, send a ˝Thank You˝ message over WhatsApp.
+As opt in confirmation, send a “Thank You” message over WhatsApp.

 Since customers can use WhatsApp to receive important notifications like order confirmations, boarding passes, and delivery notifications, they are more inclined to opt-in during the purchase process, therefore increasing your opt-in rate.

-During sign-up or when filling out contact forms, businesses usually offer new customers a choice of channels they want to be contacted on.
+During sign-up, or when filling out contact forms, businesses usually offer new customers a choice of channels they want to be contacted on.
 If you’re using the same approach, you can include WhatsApp as a part of this list.
 Having WhatsApp as a part of your contact options can increase your sign-up conversion rate, since it’s the preferred channel for many consumers and may influence their decision to engage with you.

-Tips to successfully increase your opt-in rate
+Best practices to increase your WhatsApp opt-in rate